edocdam/hbctool-new/README.md

 ## Contribution

+- YOu can follow this [guide](https://github.com/cyfinoid/hbctool/blob/main/ADD_NEW_VERSION.md) to learn how to add support for new/diff. versions

 Feel free to create an issue or submit the merge request.
 Anyway you want to contribute this project.
 I'm very happy about it.

 However, please run the unit test before submiting the pull request.